 8. OP ENHEIM

-One of the latest events made “Stolpersteine” a topic.
+One of the latest events was about “Stolpersteine”.
 For the ones who don’t know the term, these are cobblestones in the streets which commemorate victims of the Nazi-Regime.

 Usually covered with a brass tile, they have names of the victims, as well as day of birth and death engraved and are placed in front of their last home in the sidewalk.

-This is just one example, many more artistic and cultural projects – many with some sort of Polish-German reference – will be home here.
+Many more artistic and cultural projects, often with Polish-German reference and strengthening the Berlin-Wroclaw-Connection, will be home here.
 And we didn’t mention yet how beautifully the old tenement house is renovated where OP ENHEIM is located…

 9. The National Museum